-If yes, use modem configuration file modem_m1_sp and go to step 7.
+If yes, use modem configuration file modem_m1_sp and go to step 7 on page 647.

 Note: The IBM 7857-017 modem has two telephone line connections on the back of the unit.
 One is marked LL (for Leased Line), and the other is marked PTSN (for Public Telephone Switched Network).
 The service processor expects to use the modem on the public network, so the telephone line should attach to the PTSN connector.
-Also, see the note on page 476.
+Also, see the note on page 484.